 Today, ‘modern’ business intelligence is continuously driving the industry to bigger heights with better visualization and in-depth data mining and analysis.
 The increasing complexity and utility of BI Tools make it hard for anyone to forecast where the industry will be in the next decade.
-For now, as the year reaches the last mile, here are the top business intelligence trends that you need to watch in 2018:
+For now, as the year reaches the last mile, here are the top business intelligence trends that large corporations in the US and Australia need to watch in 2018:

 1. Self-service Natural Language Generation

 There’s no doubt we have come a long way in terms of data collection, storage, security, and data analysis.
 However, businesses across the world still struggle with enabling a wider capability to interpret the results of data analysis across different levels.
 Companies currently rely on visualizations that can only be interpreted with the help of data scientists.

 However, the emergence of Natural Language Generation (NLG) provides business intelligence companies to translate data analysis results into readable information.
 Industry leaders such as YSEOP and Gartner predict that as NLG software matures, it will eventuallyevolve to the direction of self-service software, enabling companies, not just those in BI, to make sense of data.